-The Educational Materials Collection (also known as the Juvenile Collection), includes thousands of fiction and non-fiction books for children and young adults, a selection of puppets and games, and curriculum materials.
+The Educational Materials collection includes thousands of fiction and non-fiction books for children and young adults, a selection of puppets and games, and curriculum materials.
 Items within the collection may be found on the second floor, near the main staircase and the John and Janet Murphy Family Instructional Lab.

 Although the collection is intended to primarily serve the university's education programs, anyone may browse the collection for some leisure reading for themselves or to take home to the little ones.
 This is where you'll find some of your favorite novels by Sherman Alexie, Neil Gaiman, Shannon Hale, Madeleine L'Engle, C.S.
 Lewis, Garth Nix, and J.K.
 Rowling.